reidgs/TerraBot/README.md

 ## Understanding the System ##

-As mentioned earlier, there are three ROS nodes in this system: the student, which you will provide, the relay, and the arduino.
+As mentioned earlier, there are three ROS nodes in this system: your agent, which you will provide, the main TerraBot, and the arduino.

-### Student Node ###
+### Agent Node ###
 The student node is your reactive agent.
 You will be able to access sensor data by subscribing to the topics to which the relay publishes.
 You will also be able to write data to the actuators by publishing to the topics to which the relay subscribes.

-### Relay Node ###
+### TerraBot Node ###
-Running the relay will start up a total of 4 nodes.
-First the master node, roscore, and then the three other nodes: student, relay and Arduino.
+Running the TerraBot will start up a total of 4 nodes.
+First the master node, roscore, and then the three other nodes: your agent, the TerraBot node, and the Arduino node.

-The relay transfers actuator data from the student node to the Arduino node:
+The TerraBot node transfers actuator data from your agent to the Arduino node:
-The relay subscribes to the topics to which the student node publishes.
-It also publishes to the topics to which the Arduino subscribes.
+It subscribes to the topics to which your agent publishes and publishes to the topics to which the Arduino subscribes.

-The realy also transfers sensor data from the Arduino node to the student node:
+Vice versa, the TerraBot node transfers sensor data from the Arduino node to your agent:
-The relay subscribes to the topics to which the Arudino publishes.
-It also publishes to the topics to which the studnet subscribes.
+It subscribes to the topics to which the Arudino publishes and publishes to the topics to which your agent subscribes.

-In the transfering process, the data received by the relay node are passed though functions via an external interference file.
+In the transfering process, the data received by the TerraBot node are passed though functions via an external interference file.
 In order to reliably simulate errors which may happen by chance if run in the real world, the interference file may be malicious and cause the relay to act incorrectly.

 #### Interference File ####
-The interference file may take in a path to a .txt file containing a schedule of times to interfere with the trasfer of data between nodes.
+The interference file may take in a path to a .trc file containing a schedule of times to interfere with the trasfer of data between nodes.
 There are six functions, through one of which your data will be passed:

 * normal : trasfers data directly without any modifications
-* noise : modifies data before transfering
+* noise : slightly modifies data before transfering
 * off : sets all data to 0 (or type equivelent)
 **_Only for sensors:_**
 * low : sets a low value for that sensor
 * opt : sets an optimal value for that sensor
-* high : set a high value for that sensor
+* high : sets a high value for that sensor

 *If no file is passed in, there will be no intereference in the transfer of data.*

 ### Arduino Node ###
 Sensors and actuators are being controlled in the Arduino node: